Frankkao813/Frankkao813/README.md

 The repository I am actively working on is as follows:
 * NTU_knowledge_king: It is the final project in the programming design course I took.
 After looking at the code recently, I believe that there are multiple issue that I can work on.
+* data analysis: It contains the datasets and the analysis work that I completed.

 <!---